Race and maternal health in the United States: Postpartum care

 Black and Hispanic women are more likely than white women to report moderate to severe pain postpartum and less likely to receive prescriptions for opioids upon discharge.
 Medical professionals are less likely to listen to the concerns of pregnant African American women, which leads to them feeling less comfortable with the staff or discouraged to speak up.
 Sadly, this is something that occurs often around the country.
 Those who speak out their concerns are ignored and later die due to complications that could have been prevented.
 Which in turn leaves the child without their mother.
 It is a concern that happens more often than it should and greatly affects Black women more than their white counterparts.
 For example, 23 grand slam winner Serena Williams almost lost her life due to post-birth complications that the medical staff ignored.
 She knew something was wrong with her body but the staff dismissed her concerns and said she was confused.
 Williams continued to insist that something was wrong and they finally did a full check up on her body.
 It was revealed that she had several blood clots and during a surgery a hemorrhage was discovered.
 Black women continue to be deprived of the care they so desperately need.
+During the COVID-19 pandemic, new Black mothers showed signs of lagging adaption to the changing healthcare system which resulted in an increase in postpartum complications.

 Black women are at increased risk of hospital readmission in the first 30 days after giving birth compared to white and Hispanic women.
 Preeclampsia is also associated with greater likelihood of postpartum hospital readmission; Black women are at disparate risk of developing pre-eclampsia.

 Study findings of associations between self identification as Black or Hispanic and postpartum depression are mixed.
 The experience of postpartum depression in women of color is likely complicated by discrimination, increased risk of adversities such as poverty, and decreased access to resources.
 Native American women are at increased risk of postpartum depression compared to white women.

-Research on attendance of outpatient postpartum follow up visits is mixed.
+Research on attendance of outpatient postpartum follow up visits and ongoing home care is mixed.
 Some studies have found that Native American and Black women are less likely than white women to attend postpartum visits, while other research has found no racial differences.
-Women's past experiences of racial discrimination and mistreatment over the course of pregnancy and birth, as well as system barriers such as returning to work and limited transportation, likely dissuade women from attending postpartum appointments.
+Women's past experiences of racial discrimination and mistreatment over the course of pregnancy and birth, as well as system barriers such as returning to work, limited transportation, and access to insurance coverage, likely dissuade women from attending postpartum appointments.